 Programs vary from month to month so we get the chance to learn something new or explore a unique way to play with polymer clay.
 Each meeting also has a Show-and-Tell portion so be sure to bring one of your works, finished or in progress, with you.
-We love to share what we’re working on with fellow clayers!
+We love to share what we’re working on with other clayers!

 NWPCG Clay Days in Lake Forest Park